tsutterley/read-ICESat-2/doc/source/getting_started/Citations.md

 - [lxml: processing XML and HTML in Python](https://pypi.python.org/pypi/lxml)
 - [paramiko: Native Python SSHv2 protocol library](http://www.paramiko.org)
 - [scp: scp module for paramiko](https://github.com/jbardin/scp.py)

+#### Disclaimer
+This package includes software developed at NASA Goddard Space Flight Center (GSFC) and the University of Washington Applied Physics Laboratory (UW-APL).
+It is not sponsored or maintained by the Universities Space Research Association (USRA) or NASA.